rid-principles/bDudekCybersecurity.github.io/README.md

 Next Question for Mentor:
 What specific question or area of guidance do you plan to ask your mentor next week?
 This could involve final tweaks, troubleshooting, or suggestions for improving the user experience.
-I want to ask my mentor next week if there are any resources I can try to use to help me with commands while running my Linux Script.
+I want to ask my mentor next week if there are any resources I can use to help me with commands while running my Linux Script.